CircleCI-Public/cimg-clojure/README.md

 ## How This Image Works

-This image contains the Clojure programming language as installed via [Leiningen](https://leiningen.org/).
+This image contains the Clojure programming language as installed via clj as well as [Leiningen](https://leiningen.org/).
-These Clojure images will contain OpenJDK v17.
+These Clojure images contain OpenJDK v17 though alternates with support for OpenJDK v8 (and possibly) more are in the works..

 Babashka is pre-installed.
 Please note that Babashka has frequent releases while CircleCI only releases Clojure images as the upstream project makes a release.